GeoffreyHecht/paprika/README.md

 To compile Paprika into a jar with its dependencies, run `gradle shadowjar`.
 You can find the built java application in ```build/libs/Paprika.jar```.

-Note that Paprika might not work properly on apk files using a minimum sdk version superior or equal to 26.
+Note that Paprika might not work properly on apk files using a minimum or target sdk version superior or equal to 26.

 Paprika has multiple execution modes depending on the first argument.